Bus Accident Lawyers in Augusta

 Accidents happen all the time.
 Riders rely on bus drivers to get them to their destinations safely.
 Unfortunately, colliding with a car or truck can lead to severe injuries and fatalities to the passengers and the occupants of the bus and other vehicles.
 If you suffer injuries in a crash, you could hold the bus driver or the busing company liable for their negligent or careless actions.

-To discuss your case with Chris Hudson Law Group during a free consultation, call us today at (706) 690-4613.
-One of our Augusta bus accident attorneys can meet with you to review the circumstances of the collision and determine whether you have legal options for recovering compensation.
+To discuss your case with a Chris Hudson Law Group lawyer during a free consultation, call us today at (706) 690-4613 or fill in our contact request form.
+One of our bus accident lawyers will review the circumstances of the collision and determine whether you have legal options for recovering compensation.

 Common Causes of Bus Accidents in Augusta